artsmia/artstories.md/art/silver-plate-decorated-with-chased-red-cliff-scene.md

 ## Leafy Rim

 The dish has a foliated rim, meaning it has a leaf-like design.
-This, along with the image in the center, is similar porcelain examples from the time period, covered in luxurious blue-green celadon glaze.
+This, along with the image in the center, is a similar porcelain example from the time period, covered in luxurious blue-green celadon glaze.

 ---